ServioAA/Meta-Frontend/Meta-Frontend-Developer-Capstone/README.md

-# Little Lemon Booking Website
+#Little Lemon Booking Website

-## Project Description
+##Project Overview
-This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.
+The Little Lemon Booking Website is a project developed as part of Meta's Coursera Front-End Development course.
+It represents the final project in the Front-End Development track and demonstrates the practical application of the concepts learned.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
-This also features utilzing API calls.
+Project Description

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+The website serves as a booking platform for the Little Lemon restaurant.
+Built using React, it highlights the creation and management of React components to develop an interactive and dynamic user interface.
+The site includes API integrations to handle data operations effectively.

-## Screenshots
+While the design of the website is fully functional, the primary operational feature currently available is the "Reserve a Table" functionality, which allows users to book tables at the restaurant..

-Here are some screeenshots of the application showcasing the Booking functionality.
+##Screenshot

 ![little lemon website table booking](/src/images/github-cover.png)